Intel Core i5-12600K vs AMD Ryzen 7 5700X

 Who should buy each?

-Choose the Intel Core i5-12600K if: you game frequently and need high performance, you multitask with demanding applications, or you want future-proofing with DDR5 support.
+Choose the Intel Core i5-12600K if: you game heavily and need maximum performance, you plan to overclock for even more speed, or you want future-proof support for PCIe 5.0.

-Choose the AMD Ryzen 7 5700X if: you need a cooler CPU for a quiet build, you're on a tight budget but still want solid performance, or you're upgrading an older AM4 setup.
+Choose the AMD Ryzen 7 5700X if: you want a cooler running CPU with lower power consumption, you're upgrading an older AM4 setup, or you don't need integrated graphics.

 Conclusion